 All Directors remuneration relates to short-term employee benefits.
-The amounts in Receivable in Equity to September 2021 were issued as equity during 2021 and amounts from October 2021 to December 2021 are held as Unissued Share Capital at year-end (refer note 20 of the audited financial statements).
+The amounts noted as payable in equity to September 2021 were issued as equity during the December 2021 Prospectus and amounts from October 2021 to December 2022 are held as Unissued Share Capital at year-end (refer note 20 of the audited financial statements).